Links

 }

-• data: array with the content of the file read by File Reader
+• data: array with the content of the file read by File Reader.

-• fileName: shows the complete path of the read file
+• fileName: shows the complete path of the read file.

-• lineCount: identifies the amount of lines within the file read by File Reader
+• lineCount: identifies the amount of lines within the file read by File Reader.

 Scenario 2: Writing a file inside a folder

-Define the field DATA as {{ message.data }}.
+4. Define the Data parameter as {{ message.data }}.
 Mind we're using the Double Braces expression: {{ message.data }} to access the result of the last component.
 In this case, we access data with the content of the file to be written.

-Connect the Trigger with the File Reader
+6. Connect the trigger with the File Writer.

 The result will be shown: